kisom/brokenlcd.net/brokenlcd/contact.md

 to be an admin for [devio.us](http://devio.us), i can usually be found in #devious. nicks include:

+* kyl
-* kisom\_
+* vimja
 * kisom\_dev
-* brokenlcd
-* brokenlcd0

-please note that i am _not_ kisom on irc.
+please note that i am _not_ kisom on freenode. i'm also kyle on mindcry and conformal's irc servers.

 silc
 ----
-i run a silc server at freeside.brokenlcd.net:706. it's pretty quiet.
+i run a silc server at deathstar.xen.prgmr.com:706. it's pretty quiet.

 xmpp/jabber: